Family Empowerment and Legal Access Clinic

 To enroll, students must have completed four semesters of law school and taken the basic 3-credit Family Law course before enrollment.

-Enrollment is through an application submitted to the clinics before the registration period ending.
 Students must enroll for two semesters unless otherwise approved by the professor.
 Students selected for their first semester are automatically guaranteed enrollment in their second semester.